+The support of Coillte will be required to support this project.
+South Dublin County Council will work in partnership with Coillte to develop the facility.
 Though no equestrian trails have been established as yet, appropriate routes can be considered at Montpelier Hill (Hellfire Club) and Massy's Woods (opposite Montpelier Hill).
 Though existing mountain biking in the Dublin Mountains takes place in Ticknock in Dun Laoghaire Rathdown County, the planned extension of the trails there and the possible creation of new trails further west in the Ballinascorney area would heighten the reputation of the Mountains for the activity.
-The model in Ballyhoura straddling the counties of Cork and Limerick is relevant in considering a mountain biking development in the South Dublin part of Dublin Mountains?
+The model in Ballyhoura straddling the counties of Cork and Limerick is relevant in considering a mountain biking development in the South Dublin part of Dublin Mountains11.

-The formation of a multi-stakeholder working group, and the preparation of a full masterplan and feasibility study on the facilities, operation, management and marketing of the proposed Centre are priority early steps to be taken.
+The formation of a multi-stakeholder working group, and the preparation of a full masterplan and feasibility study on final location, scale, facilities, operation, management and marketing of the proposed Centre are priority early steps to be taken.

-Detailed proposals for the Centre will be the subject to the masterplan but a viewing point, visitor information and facilities, and high quality interpretation should be regarded as the cornerstones for the Centre.
+Detailed proposals for the Centre, its location and design, will be the guided by appropriate environmental assessments and a project masterplan but from a tourism amenity perspective a viewing point, visitor information and facilities, and high quality interpretation should be regarded as the cornerstones for the Centre.